iSWAP Module#

 Move the iSWAP wrist and rotation drive to the correct orientation as explained above.
 Repeated: be careful to move the iSWAP to a position where it does not hit any other components.
 See commands below for how to do this.

-You can then then use the following three commands to move the iSWAP in the X, Y and Z directions.
+You can then use the following three commands to move the iSWAP in the X, Y and Z directions.
 All units are in mm.

 await star.move_iswap_x(x)